 Grant writes and collects bits of the web at https://networkeffects.ca.

-When not at a computer screen, Grant can be found making all sorts of noise with instruments and amplifiers or sailing a boat far from shore.
+When not at a computer screen, Grant can be found making all sorts of noise with amplifiers or paddling far from shore.

 Annelise Dowd has been a librarian at UNBC since July 2017.
 Annelise is currently in the role of Access Services Librarian and is the subject librarian for the English and Psychology departments.
 At its core, Annelise’s work supports research, technology, and access in our academic community.